 Beera Chicken is right next to Makhan Chicken and Fish corner.
 In fact, I had my starters at Makhan and then hopped to Beera for the main course.
 You got to the try their signature roast chicken which comes in quarter, half and full portions.
 The meat is moist and comes to your table piping hot straight out of the tandoor.
 It’s clubbed with tangy green chutney and onions.
-For variety, you can try their Kheema Naan which is quite popular too.
+You can also try their Kheema Naan which is quite popular.
 Beera Chicken is a no frills joint, but you should go there if, like them, you take your food seriously.

 What to see in Amritsar